snapsend/snapsend/README.md

 ### Delete Image

-An uploaded image can be deleted before envelope is created
+An uploaded image can be deleted before envelope is created.